Methylmalonyl-CoA mutase deficiency

-Symptoms
+Symptoms and signs

 People with methylmalonyl CoA mutase deficiency exhibit many symptoms similar to other diseases involving inborn errors of metabolism.

 Newborn babies experience with vomiting, acidosis, hyperammonemia, hepatomegaly (enlarged livers), hyperglycinemia (high glycine levels), and hypoglycemia (low blood sugar).
 Later, cases of thrombocytopenia and neutropenia can occur.

 In some cases intellectual and developmental disabilities, such as autism, were noted with increased frequency in populations with methylmalonyl-CoA mutase deficiency.

 Causes

 Although methylmalonic acidemia has a variety of causes, both genetic and dietary, methylmalonyl CoA mutase deficiency is an autosomal recessive genetic disorder.
 Patients with the deficiency either have a complete gene lesion, designated as mut0 or a partial mutation in the form of a frameshift designated as mut-.
 This frameshift affects the folding of the enzyme rendering its binding domain less effective.
 Patients with a complete deletion have an inactivation of methylmalonyl CoA mutase and exhibit the most severe symptoms of the deficiency, while patients with a partial mutations have a wide range of symptoms.
 Over 49 different mutations have been discovered for the MUT gene, yet only two appear in any discernible frequency.